Flank/flank-dashboard/docs/07_code_coverage_artifact_import.md

 # Motivation
 > What problem is this project solving?

-Importing coverage artifacts from CI using its API.
+Automatically collect code coverage metrics from various CI providers and build jobs.

 # Goals
 > Identify success metrics and measurable goals.

-* A CI tool can export coverage metric as an artifact.
+* CI can export coverage metric as an artifact.
 * Exported artifacts are accessible via the CI's API.

 # Non-Goals
 > Identify what's not in scope.

-Implementing code coverage artifact creation is out of scope.
+Implementing code coverage artifact creation is out of scope because that's job specific.

 # Design
 > Explain and diagram the technical design

-`CI tool` → `Artifacts storage` → `Metrics app`
+`CI` → `Artifacts storage` → `API` → `Metrics app`

 > Identify risks and edge cases